MrKredos/mrkredos.github.io/about.markdown

 permalink: /about/
 ---

+I've done a some things, I will list them eventually.

+A Computer Science Graduate who does not know what to do for a living.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: